OpenScienceLabs/opensciencelabs.github.io/docs/analytics.md

 publishing a truncated top-ten denominator.
 All recent windows and panels are queried again on every refresh.
-Only a valid complete export is written atomically; a network or permission failure in a new query retains even an old version 1 snapshot byte-for-byte locally, with its original refresh timestamp.
+Only a valid complete export is written atomically; a network or permission failure in a new query retains even an old version 1 or 2 snapshot byte-for-byte locally, with its original refresh timestamp.
 Explicit GA4-restricted breakdowns are the documented exception: their `status: withheld`, null `total`/`other`, and empty `rows` honestly signal non-publication.
 A successful unrestricted empty panel is instead `available` with zero totals.